Viet281101/OpenCV_Python/README.txt

 ~$ pip install pycaw

+Here is the link to see more: https://github.com/AndreMiras/pycaw

-I chose the path that I love to pursue in python, it makes me feel excited and enjoy while learning.
+P/s: I chose the path that I love to pursue in python, it makes me feel excited and enjoy while learning.
 And I hope the same for you, so have a nice day.